heyheyhello/voko/readme.md

 Nothing provides a way to create DOM content using CSS selector shorthand like Mithril without a virtual DOM, and with a goal of components like vhtml.

+Skatejs has _val_ which is a virtual DOM abstraction hypervisor that plugs into React and Preact virtual DOMs and the real DOM.
+It seperates attributes, events, and props into `{ attrs: {}, events: {}, ...props }` and mentions that the way Preact, Mithril, and this reviver use `attr in DOMNode` might not be compatible with web-components.
+That's OK for now.

 I need to make one, it seems.
-I've started writing in _implementation.md_ to decide what syntax it will support.
+I've started writing in _notes.md_ to decide what syntax it will support.

 _Update:_ Don't accept a DOM Node as a selector.
 Don't modify existing nodes, only support creating new nodes.
 Don't create document fragments - there's no